 Lake Maggiore has a surface length of 212 km².
-It is the second largest lake in Italy, after Lake Garda.
+It's the second largest lake in Italy, after Lake Garda.

 Lake Maggiore’s most charming villages

-- Laveno: Laveno has the only natural harbour in Lake Maggiore.
-Although there are prettier villages than Laveno, it has a funicular that climbs to the top of Sasso del Ferro, a 1062 metre high mountain offering some stunning views of the Alps and the lake.
+- Laveno: Laveno has the only natural harbor in Lake Maggiore.
+Although there are prettier villages than Laveno, it has a funicular that climbs to the top of Sasso del Ferro, a mountain with an altitude of 1062 meters (3,500 feet) that offers some stunning views of the Alps and the lake.

 - Leggiuno: Overlooking Lake Maggiore is the hermitage of Santa Caterina del Sasso.
 To this day, the structure is used as a monastery, but tourists can visit the building.
 This is one of the most beautiful and fascinating parts of Lake Maggiore.